JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 }
 ```

 ⚠️ This doesn't work because the first time this executes, `data` is undefined.
-After that, the promise resolves and the `cache` is updated, but since we're not using `useState` the component never re-renders.
+After that, the promise resolves and the `cache` is updated, but since we're not using `useState`, React doesn't re-render the component.

 ### Shamelessly force-updating